Ready to say goodbye to student loan debt for good? Learn More

 Chapter 7 Doesn't Erase All Unsecured Debts

-Some unsecured debts, like alimony or child support, can never be discharged in bankruptcy.
-Other things, like tax debts and some student loans*, can be hard to eliminate by filing bankruptcy.
+Some unsecured debts, like alimony or child support, can’t be discharged in bankruptcy.
+Other things, like recent tax debts and some student loans, can be hard to eliminate by filing bankruptcy.

-*Many people wrongly believe they cannot use bankruptcy to get rid of student loan debt.
-Under the Bankruptcy Code, if your student loan debt repayment will cause you great undue hardship, then it is dischargeable.
+Many people wrongly believe they can’t use bankruptcy to get rid of federal student loan debt.
+If you can show your federal student loan debt repayment will cause you undue hardship, you may be eligible for a student loan discharge.

 You Can Lose Certain Types of Property

 One of the trade-offs for getting a bankruptcy discharge in a matter of a few months is that you may have to give up certain expensive items.
-These items are called: nonexempt property.
-This is the type of property the bankruptcy trustee can sell to pay creditors in Chapter 7 bankruptcy proceedings.
-That said, this is incredibly rare in Chapter 7 cases.
+Most Chapter 7 filers don’t own expensive items that are at risk.
+It’s incredibly rare for anyone to lose property in a Chapter 7 case.

-If you own expensive property you don’t want to lose, you can schedule a free consultation with a bankruptcy lawyer to see what your best option is.
+If you own expensive property you don’t want to lose, you can schedule a free consultation with a bankruptcy lawyer to see what your options are.

-Chapter 7 only eliminates only your obligation to pay the debt.
-It does not wipe out the debt for anyone else.
+Chapter 7 only eliminates your obligation to pay the debt.
+It does not wipe out the debt for anyone else, including anyone who co-signed a loan with you.
 Chapter 13 is the only type of bankruptcy that can protect a co-signer, but that only works because you end up paying the debt through your repayment plan.

-The Bankruptcy Court charges a $338 filing fee for Chapter 7 cases, which you must pay unless you’re approved for a waiver.
-You can apply to pay the fee in four installments, but if you don’t pay it in full, the court will throw out your case.
+Bankruptcy costs can also be a hurdle for filers.
+The bankruptcy court charges a $338 filing fee for Chapter 7 cases.
+If you can’t afford the fee, you can apply for a fee waiver.
+You can also apply to pay the fee in four installments.
+But be aware that if you don’t make all four payments, the court will throw out your case.

 On top of the filing fee and attorney fees, there’s the cost of taking the required credit counseling courses and debt education courses.
 These courses can cost no more than $50 each.